Władysław III Spindleshanks: Last attempt to recover Greater Poland

-In the spring of 1231 Henry I made his last expedition with Spindleshanks against Władysław Odonic.
-Despite initial success, thanks to the help gave by Paweł, Bishop of Poznań, and Greater Poland noble families Nałęczów, Łabędziów and Niałków, ended in failure at the walls of Gniezno.
+In the spring of 1231, Henry I made his last expedition with Spindleshanks against Władysław Odonic.
+Despite initial success, thanks to the help given by Paweł, Bishop of Poznań, and Greater Poland noble families Nałęczów, Łabędziów and Niałków, the siege ended in failure at the walls of Gniezno.

 Mysterious death and succession

 The expedition against his nephew Odonic was the last political activity of Spindleshanks.
 Following the information of medieval sources, although not properly confirmed by other sources of information, the demise of the former Duke of Greater Poland was under scandalous circumstances.
-According to the chronicles from the Cistercian French monk Alberic of Trois-Fontaines the almost seventy-years-old Spindleshanks was murdered in Środa Śląska by a German girl whom he tried to rape.
-According to some historians the story is not about Władysław Laskonogi, but his nephew Władysław Odonic.
+According to the chronicles from the Cistercian French monk Alberic of Trois-Fontaines, the almost seventy-year-old Spindleshanks was murdered in Środa Śląska by a German girl whom he tried to rape.
+According to some historians, the story is not about Spindleshanks, but his nephew Władysław Odonic.

-Another source who confirm the unworthy conduct of Spindleshanks came from Jan Długosz, who wrote that in the last year of his life his subjects despised him because of his "fornication with prostitutes".
+Another source who confirm the unworthy conduct of Spindleshanks came from Jan Długosz, who wrote that in the last year of his life, his subjects despised him because of his "fornication with prostitutes".

 The date of death of Władysław III Spindleshanks was generally placed on 3 November 1231 (another proposed date, 18 August, was suggested only by Jan Długosz, wasn't confirmed, and is rejected by historians).

 It is not known where he was buried.
-Some researchers, based on the information that the Duke died in exile, believes that Władysław III Spindleshanks was buried in Silesia, perhaps in Racibórz.
-Others, based on late chroniclers, assumes that he was buried in the Benedictine monastery in Lubiń.
+Some researchers, based on the information that the Duke died in exile, believe that Władysław III Spindleshanks was buried in Silesia, perhaps in Racibórz.
+Others, based on late chroniclers, assume that he was buried in the Benedictine monastery in Lubiń.

-At his death, Henry I the Bearded, by virtue of the inheritance treaty, became the main claimant over both Greater and Lesser Poland, but his rights over this areas where soon contested and he had to fight to conquer both.
+At his death, Henry I the Bearded, by virtue of the inheritance treaty, became the main claimant over both Greater and Lesser Poland, but his rights over these areas were soon contested and he had to fight to conquer both.